Jindal Africa : Unearthing the African Spirit

 • The company’s operations span South Africa (SA), Mozambique, Botswana, and Namibia, producing high-quality coal and working on iron ore, thermal, and solar power projects.

-• “When there is a conference such as Mining Indaba, we allow high-performing employees to attend, providing them with an opportunity to gain exposure to the industry,” says Parshant Goyal, CEO, Jindal Africa.
+• “When there is a conference such as Mining Indaba, we allow high-performing employees to attend, providing them with an opportunity to gain exposure to the industry,” says Parshant Goyal, CEO at Jindal Africa.

 • The company has implemented solar power for its camp workers and plans to expand this initiative to ensure that construction power is utilised to its full potential.